aldebaran/strong_typing/doc/howtouse.rst

 In our previous example, the defined parameters had a default value because numeric parameters (int, float, ...) have a default default value.

-.. autoclass:: strong_typing.typed_parameters.parameters.IntegerParameter
+.. autoclass:: strong_typing.typed_parameters.IntegerParameter
     :show-inheritance:

-.. autoclass:: strong_typing.typed_parameters.parameters.FloatParameter
+.. autoclass:: strong_typing.typed_parameters.FloatParameter
     :show-inheritance:

 You can see that a default value is defined for both integer and float.
 But you can also notice that new arguments are available.
 What are they ?

-.. autoclass:: strong_typing.typed_parameters.parameters.NumericParameter
+.. autoclass:: strong_typing.typed_parameters._parameters.NumericParameter
     :show-inheritance:

 ``normalizer`` and ``range`` allow us to add new constraints on our values.
 We can define min